remarkablegames/remarkablegames.github.io/_posts/2026/2026-09-06-renpy-hide-save.md

 ---
 layout: post
-title: How to hide save in Ren'Py
+title: How to hide or disable save in Ren'Py
 date: 2026-09-06 19:13:47
+updated: 2026-09-19 15:43:40
-excerpt: How to [hide the Save menu](/posts/renpy-hide-save) in Ren'Py.
+excerpt: How to [hide or disable save](/posts/renpy-hide-save) in Ren'Py.
-categories: renpy
+categories: renpy python
 ---

-Sometimes you may want to hide the **Save** menu in a Ren'Py game—for example, in a game where choices are final.
+Sometimes you may want to hide or disable save in a Ren'Py game—for example, in a visual novel where choices are final.

 ## Quick Menu